 The company says that its apps are all “full-featured native apps” but its desktop apps are Electron-based.
 That’s not entirely relevant to this post, but it is my policy to shame websites masquerading as native apps.

-Anyway, while Apple was busy touting the results of a study it funded that estimated the total economic footprint of the App Store at over half a trillion dollars in 2019, the company was busy rejecting a bug fix update to the already-approved Hey app for iOS.
+Anyway, while Apple was busy touting the results of a study it funded that estimated the total economic footprint of the App Store at over half a trillion dollars in 2019, the company was also rejecting a bug fix update to the already-approved Hey app for iOS.

 David Pierce, Protocol: